 Fibreglass Lining of Existing Pools

-Falcon Fibreglass has been lining pools in KwaZulu Natal with fibreglass since 1983, under the expert direction of Hennie Wiegand.
-After 33 years at the helm, Hennie decided to take a well-deserved break and hand over the reigns to Pieter Swanepoel, who now supervises Falcon’s highly experienced team is ready to transform new and old swimming pools.
+Falcon Fibreglass has been lining pools in KwaZulu Natal with fibreglass since 1983.
+Under the expert onsite direction of Pieter Swanepoel, Falcon Fibreglass’ highly experienced team is ready to transform new and old swimming pools.

 Falcon Fibreglass’ attention to quality and service remain unchanged, with all work carried out quickly, neatly and efficiently.
 In addition to relining domestic pools, Falcon Fibreglass also has the expertise and experience to take on considerably larger pools such as school and public pools.